-Can you imagine a Montessori classroom without continent study unit?
+Can you imagine a Montessori classroom without a continent study unit?
 Impossible.
-Well, besides being essential part of the Montessori curriculum it is also lots of fun for kids to learn and even try different cultural outfits.
+Well, besides being an essential part of the Montessori curriculum it is also lots of fun for kids to learn and even try different cultural outfits.

 I have put together multicultural activities that represent children of the world in their traditional clothes.
 These work great in our preschool Montessori classroom.

 Each has a set of traditional clothes.
-I love the idea of placing magnet pieces on the back of each part (after cutting it out and laminating).
-If you place a paper girl or boy on a cookie sheet it will make it easier for kids to dress them up.
-I also love using paper boy and girl print out on it’s own with play-dough activity and invite my child to create dress ups using play-dough.
+I love the idea of sticking magnet tape on the back of each part (after cutting it out and laminating it).
+If you place a paper girl or boy on a cookie sheet, it will make it easier for kids to dress them up.
+I also love using paper boy and girl print out on their own with play-dough activities and invite my child to create dress-ups using play-dough.
 Find this printable here

 Children of the world counting puzzles made a great math activity for practicing counting by 1s from 1-100.
 Each card has ten strips (1-10, 11-20, etc.) These are also more fun when having magnets at the back and done on a cookie sheet.
 Find this printable here